-Like any long-running series, Resident Evil has had impressive highs and a few embarrassing lows.
-Every game has its defenders—except maybe Operation Raccoon City—but I think most people will agree that, recently, there have been more lows than highs.
-I mostly enjoyed Resident Evil 5, but it was obvious that it paled in comparison to 4.
-And this slow decline in quality led, inevitably, to the indulgent mess that was 6.
+Like any long-running series, Resident Evil has had impressive highs and a few embarrassing lows (opens in new tab).
+Every game has its defenders—except maybe Operation Raccoon City—and I mostly enjoyed Resident Evil 5, but it was obvious that it paled in comparison to 4.
+And this decline in quality led, inevitably, to the indulgent mess that was 6.
 Years of bewilderingly complex mythology and an increased focus on action over survival horror left the series bloated and confused, and a new approach was desperately needed.

 It’s the puzzle-solving, atmospheric exploration, item management, and occasional burst of action that I love about Resident Evil—and those are all things the new game does incredibly well.
 The pace is almost always slow and steady, with plenty of quiet, tense exploration between enemy encounters.
 Spacing out the action like this not only heightens the tension, but gives you time to familiarise yourself with the environment too.
 Of course, it also uses this familiarity to play tricks on you, like enemies suddenly appearing in a hallway you’ve passed through safely a dozen times before.